clanfear/CSSS508/Lectures/Week4/CSSS508_week4_data_structures.md

 ```

-Can treat data frames like a matrix though
+You Can Treat Data Frames like a Matrix
 ====================================================================================
 incremental: true